 When making initial deposits and cannot finance your account using an existing bank account, it is vital to find out whether using a prepaid debit card for the same purpose will work.
 You can also ask a family member or colleague to help fund the online-only bank account.
 If all other options won’t work, then consider opening an account at one of the local credit unions or local banks to deposit your cash.

-Top 9 Banks With No Credit Check To Open Account in 2020
+Top 9 Banks With No Credit Check To Open Account – Best Method

 - Money order